We are extremely excited to have you interview for a position in the Johns Hopkins General Surgery Residency Training Program.

 The cornerstone of any great academic surgical department is the strength of its general surgery training program.
 As members of the Department of Surgery’s Halsted residency, our trainees have garnered extraordinary surgical training and have been mentored in patient safety and quality initiatives, clinical and translational research, and educational principles, which prepare them for leadership in American surgery.

 We continue to accomplish a number of extraordinary firsts in the Department of Surgery based upon the strength of our clinical training and operative experience.
 We encourage you to learn as much as you can about this opportunity.
-We are also looking forward to an exciting future as we recruit new faculty members in lung transplantation, minimally invasive surgery, colorectal surgery, acute care surgery/critical care and foregut surgery.
+We are also looking forward to an exciting future as we recruit new faculty members in heart and lung transplantation, minimally invasive surgery, colorectal surgery, acute care surgery/critical care and foregut surgery.

 With the addition of these outstanding faculty members focused on your educational experience, I believe that the future is bright here in Johns Hopkins’ Department of Surgery.
 We encourage you to view this as a unique opportunity to join the “surgical renaissance” occurring at the Johns Hopkins University School of Medicine and in the Department of Surgery.